sahu-neha/SpringBoot-E-Commerce/README.md

 ## Introduction

-SuperEats is a robust and scalable e-commerce platform built with Spring Boot, tailored to meet the dynamic needs of online businesses.
+Clothverse is a robust and scalable e-commerce platform built with Spring Boot, tailored to meet the dynamic needs of online businesses.
 It provides rich RESTful APIs, seamless database management through Spring Data JPA, and top-notch security with Spring Security.
 The platform is integrated with MySQL for efficient data storage and Swagger for comprehensive API documentation.

 <!--